iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> I had trouble last November which was sorted now(June 2021) asks me to fill in questionnaire about long covid assuming I have had covid,I haven't.
+Can't say haven't had or get past this...
+Won't let me report health.
+I hope too many people are not affected.<br> :date: __2021-06-10 22:04:47__

+> Can't complete todays log.
+After tapping "feel ok" app throws up a long Covid Questionnaire with no exit!
+I've never had it!
+Fix this or I'm out....<br> :date: __2021-06-10 09:06:29__

+> Guys, you added questionnaire about long Covid which doesn't allow option to say you never had Covid.
+And you cannot complete your daily data entry without completing long Covid Fix it!!<br> :date: __2021-06-10 08:59:40__

+> Doesnt differ from long covid symptoms as a reporting app<br> :date: __2021-06-08 18:24:45__

 > Oh dear it's really gone to pot.
 I constantly have to enter my postcode and now can't report as the added questionnaire won't let me past question 1 as I can't enter a 'No' Please sort this out.<br> :date: __2021-06-02 09:38:00__